mohsenasadi501/GraphqlSampleApp/README.md

-# GraphQL With HotChocolate and Apollo
+# GraphQL with HotChocolate & Apollo

 **Serverside**: ASP.Net Core API with HotChocolate GraphQL and  MongoDB